Free Yoga Video: Breathing for Pelvic Floor Health: Two Practices to Deepen Your Breath

 In the free yoga video below, Leslie shares two simple yoga techniques for deepening your breath and, as an added bonus, gently stretching the pelvic floor muscles.
 Click below to view:

-Also Check Out Leslie’s New Livestream Practice Series:
+Also Check Out Leslie’s Practice Series:

 Unlocking the Secrets of Pelvic Floor Health: An 8-Week Journey through the Deep Core Line